ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 1. **Never flatten $\kappa$ to zero**: The `NonCommutativityCurvature.curvature_pressure()` signal must not be used as a pure penalty.
 High curvature at the `ChernSimonsGasket` boundary is the *desired* creative state.
 Only curvature that exceeds the Soliton stability threshold ($D/\Lambda > \kappa$) requires remediation.

 2. **Preserve combinatorial residue tuples**: The ZeitgeistRouter's `alpha` tuple must not be collapsed to a single CRT index for storage or comparison.
-The *tuple structure* (which channels are at which residues) encodes the category combination — it is the "tag set" of the current creative state.
+The *tuple structure* (which channels are at which residues) encodes the category combination  it is the "tag set" of the current creative state.

 3. **Forbid premature disentanglement**: No architectural change should make the $K$ polynomial functionals orthogonal in activation space.
 Their interference (cross-functional coupling through the gyroid covariance) is the non-abelian source of holistic glitch diversity.

-4. **Stochastic rounding preserves tail breeding** (see §Tripwire 8 in INVARIANT_OPTIMIZATION.md): Deterministic rounding collapses the diversity of residue snapping outcomes near lattice boundaries — exactly the GANBREEDER "extreme slider" zone.
+4. **Stochastic rounding preserves tail breeding** (see Tripwire 8 in INVARIANT_OPTIMIZATION.md): Deterministic rounding collapses the diversity of residue snapping outcomes near lattice boundaries  exactly the GANBREEDER "extreme slider" zone.

-**References**: `src/core/zeitgeist_router.py` (CRT polytope switching), `src/core/noncommutativity_curvature.py` (holistic glitch quantification), `src/topology/gyroid_covariance.py` (ChernSimonsGasket, Feature Scars), `src/core/fgrt_primitives.py` (PrimeResonanceLadder — prime-indexed channels as the "tag vocabulary"), `docs/TOPOLOGICAL_EXTENSIONS.md §Part III` (Repunit CRT sparse probes), `docs/INVARIANT_OPTIMIZATION.md §Tripwire 8`
+**References**: `src/core/zeitgeist_router.py` (CRT polytope switching), `src/core/noncommutativity_curvature.py` (holistic glitch quantification), `src/topology/gyroid_covariance.py` (ChernSimonsGasket, Feature Scars), `src/core/fgrt_primitives.py` (PrimeResonanceLadder  prime-indexed channels as the "tag vocabulary"), `docs/TOPOLOGICAL_EXTENSIONS.md Part III` (Repunit CRT sparse probes), `docs/INVARIANT_OPTIMIZATION.md Tripwire 8`

 ---